 Ms. Tutino began serving as the Council Member for Ward 1 in April 2014, and was elected to a four-year term as the Council Member for Ward 1 in January 2016.
 She has identified traffic issues, controlled development, assuring Borough quality of life initiatives and serving the residents and property owners of Ward 1 as priorities.

 Karen is a Strategic Account Executive with UnitedHealthcare and a healthcare industry expert with more than 24 years of experience.
 She holds B.A. in Business Administration and Management from Temple University.

 Karen is also member of the Library and the Mary Wood Park House Boards.
 She and her husband Dominick, have one son, Dominick Jr. who attends St. Philip Neri School in Lafayette Hill.

 James Griffin, Member

-Ike has lived in the Borough of Conshohocken for 60 years.
-He has been married to his wife Joan Lee Griffin for 52 years.
+Ike has lived in the Borough of Conshohocken for over 60 years.
+He has been married to his wife Joan Lee Griffin for 54 years.
 They have one daughter, Tiffani Yvonne Griffin.

 Tina Sokolowski, Member